kylecumming/4140GPA1-5/README.md

 - step 2

-    Open the file in text editter and change all the schema name 'eeddy' and 'mydb' to your own schema names.
+    Open the file in text editer and change all the schema name 'eeddy' and 'mydb' to your own schema names.

 - step 3